top of page

 Hand-drawn backgrounds add charm and personality, whether whimsical doodles, delicate sketches or intricate ink patterns.

 Creative professionals often turn to hand-drawn designs for children’s media, independent brands or anything needing an authentic touch.
-Pair with lined or notebook-like textures for an even more cohesive design.
+Using this Mother’s Day greeting card template with hand-drawn elements, you can create a heartfelt and unique design.
+Pair with lined or notebook-like textures for an even more cohesive look.

 09. White background